 The soil here in our parts is mostly clay so we had much to till and mulch to mix.
 It was difficult, back-breaking work.
 But after last year’s deep clean and maintenance through the Fall, there was little more to do this year than add a bit of new bumper crop (mulch) and a sprinkling of fertilizer.

 Just the sight of that healthy, dark black dirt makes my heart flip-flop with joy.
-And the smell?
-Oh, its sweetness is divine!
-But the touch? … that, my friends, is the place where communion really begins.
-There is something so honest and beautiful about running your hands through the dirt.
-There is something so healing about digging deep into the Earth and lifting from Her skin the weeds that tangle below Her surface, strangling the goodness She grows.
+It smells so good!
+And the touch? … that, my friends, is the place where communion really begins.
+There is something so beautifully simple about running your hands through the dirt.
+There is something so healing about digging deep into the Earth and lifting from Her skin the weeds that tangle below Her surface and strangle the goodness She grows.

-You cannot help–there on your knees, bent before your Maker–but fall into cadence, running the fingers of your mind through the soil of your soul.
-Weighing its potential for growth, seeking the softener to make (or keep) it pliable, carefully plucking the weeds that tangle and bind, making a place for the blooming to begin.
+There on your knees, bent before your Maker, you can’t help but fall into cadence, running the fingers of your mind through the soil of your soul, weighing its potential for growth, seeking the softener to make (or keep) it pliable, carefully plucking the weeds that tangle and bind, making a place for the blooming to begin.